 As a desiccant, it works on a process known as adsorption.
-The water in the air sticks to the structure of alumina and will pass out a dried stream of gas.
+The water in the air sticks to the alumina structure and will pass out a dried stream of gas.
 This process is also reversible.
-The desiccant is heated to a particular temperature of around 200°C. This process will release the trapped water in the stream called regenerating the desiccant.
+The desiccant is heated to a particular temperature of around 200°C. This process will release the trapped water in the stream, called regenerating the desiccant.

 It is used in high vacuum applications.
-Activated Alumina is used as a change in the material in fore-line traps for preventing the oil generated by rotary vane pumps from the back stream in the systems.
+Activated Alumina changes the material in fore-line traps to prevent the oil generated by rotary vane pumps from the backstream in the systems.

-Activated Alumina has a particular mechanical property and non-reactivity property.
-These properties allow it to be an ideal material to cover surfaces in friction in the body—for example, hip to shoulder prostheses.
+Activated Alumina has particular mechanical property and non-reactivity properties.
+These properties allow it to be an ideal material to cover surfaces in friction in the body—for example, hip-to-shoulder prostheses.